 Baze v.
 Rees, 553 US 35 (2008)

-Supreme Court held that lethal injection does not constitute cruel and unusual punishment.
+Supreme Court held that a three-drug execution protocol (sodium thiopental, followed by pancuronium bromide and potassium chloride) does not constitute cruel and unusual punishment.

 Death Penalty Information Center